Keeper-Wallet/Keeper-Wallet-Extension/README.md

 #### signTransaction

 A method for signing transactions in Waves network.
-See the description of supported transaction types in [Transaction format](#transaction-format) section below.
+See the description of supported transaction types in [Transactions](#transactions) section below.

 Example: